paramatma007/OtoolAnalyze/README.md

 ### Preparation and Execution

 * The script can be downloaded directly from the repo.
-Rename the iPA file from '.ipa' extension to '.zip' and extract the app folder.
+* Only the IPA file is needed for input.
+For ease of use, keep the iPA file and script in the same folder.
-* File path of the iOS app's Mach-O binary is required as input.
-This file is located within the iOS application binary (.app directory) and would have the same name as the app itself.
 * Script can be run as follows.
 ```
-./otool_analyze.py
+python otool_analyze.py <IPA file>
 ```
-* Ensure that any names of files/directories with spaces are enclosed in single quotes.

 ### References